24 hours make your day.

 See, whether you’re working through the night, stumbling home, can’t sleep, or up early to get some place, if you’re hungry, you’re certainly not without options.
-Spattered throughout the city are dedicated all-night eateries, serving everything from a full English to crispy shrimp with rap-seed mayo and flatbread.
-There are also a couple of places worth nothing that aren’t open the full 24 hours, but late enough: a retro-inspired pizza joint serving New York style pizza by the slice; a secret cocktail bar and dim sum lounge; and an Obama (yes the Obama) favourite; all of which we’ve listed for you below…
+Spattered throughout the city are dedicated late-night eateries, serving everything from a full English to crispy shrimp with rap-seed mayo and flatbread.
+There are also a couple of places worth noting that aren’t open the full 24 hours, but late enough: a retro-inspired pizza joint serving New York style pizza by the slice; a secret cocktail bar and dim sum lounge; and an Obama (yes the Obama) favourite; all of which we’ve listed for you below…

 Polo Bar | Liverpool Street

 If you’re out late and hungry, you’re probably looking for a hole in one…which is exactly what you’ll find at Polo, an ode to the traditional British caff, located moments away from Liverpool Street Station.
 Not only is it incredibly convenient, it’s also a laid-back, no-fuss kind of place, where the primary focus is serving freshly-made, delicious food to the folks of London.
 If you’re looking for fancy this isn’t it, and ‘cool’ might be pushing it (although it does offer up some classic East London exposed brick and Chesterfield-esque booths).
 But if you’re looking for generous portions of comfort food…well, then roll right in.
 We’re talking everything from all-day breakfast (including a make-your-own breakfast sandwich); fish and chips; sausage and mash; steak and ale pie; and a whole load more.
 If you have a sweet tooth they do a mean banoffee, as well as red velvet pancakes.
 Or, if you’re just after a last pint before a taxi home, there are plenty of beers, wine, and a few cocktails on offer for less than a mint.